develprr/metamatic-framework/README.md

 you don't need to write endless amounts of repetitive 'spells' to get what you want.
 It helps you create cleaner and more maintainable code.

-You don't need to write endless ugly switch-case structures since Metamatic connects events to their handlers elegantly using hash tables, taking internally advantage of JavaScript's associative arrays.
+You don't need to write endless ugly switch-case structures since Metamatic connects events to their handlers elegantly using hash tables, taking internally advantage of JavaScript's` ass`ociative arrays.
 With this solution, you don't need to manually connect events to their handlers anymore.
 Metamatic does it automatically, due to its very nature!
 Yet the silly thing about Metamatic is that its internal implementation is drop-dead simple consisting only about one hundred lines of code!

 One fundamental difference to 'Redux' is that Metamatic directly binds event handlers to corresponding events already at the very moment when you define them by calling **handle** or **connect** function.
-When the handlers are already inherently connected to the events, then you don't need to to write explicitly clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.
+When the handlers are already inherently connected to the events, then you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.

 Remember that **switch-case** structures are fundamentally only a different syntax for **if else if else if else** concoctions.